 About Susanne Saltzman, M.D.

-Susanne Saltzman, M.D., has 24 years of clinical family practice treating acute and chronic illness in children and adults.
+Susanne Saltzman, M.D., has over 25 years of clinical family practice treating acute and chronic illness in children and adults.
 Her emphasis is on homeopathic and functional medicine to decrease dependency on pharmaceutical drugs.
 Dr. Saltzman has successfully treated thousands of patients through the years for ADD, allergies, anxiety disorders, asthma, autoimmune diseases such as rheumatoid arthritis and lupus, depression, migraines, chronic fatigue syndrome, fibromyalgia, Crohn’s disease, ulcerative colitis, interstitial cystitis, Lyme disease, menopause, multiple sclerosis, PMS, and thyroid disorders.

 Dr. Saltzman received her Medical Degree from the Albert Einstein College of Medicine in 1987.